Judge orders Texas to suspend new law banning most abortions

 But even with the law on hold, abortion services in Texas may not instantly resume because doctors still fear that they could be sued without a more permanent legal decision.
 Planned Parenthood said it was hopeful the order would allow clinics to resume abortion services as soon as possible.

-Texas officials swiftly told the court their intentions to seek a reversal from the 5th U.S. Circuit Court of Appeals, which previously allowed the restrictions to take effect.
+Texas officials swiftly told the court of their intention to seek a reversal from the 5th U.S. Circuit Court of Appeals, which previously allowed the restrictions to take effect.

 The lawsuit was brought by the Biden administration, which has said the restrictions were enacted in defiance of the U.S. Constitution.
 Attorney General Merrick Garland called the order “a victory for women in Texas and for the rule of law.”